SJTU-ViSYS/M2DGR/README.md

 ## Updates
-2022.06.20   Thanks Jialin Liu (Fudan University) for his work to test LVI-SAM on M2DGR.
+### 2022.06.20   Thanks Jialin Liu (Fudan University) for his work to test LVI-SAM on M2DGR.
 Following is the link of their modified LVI-SAM version [link](https://github.com/electech6/LVI-SAM_detailed_comments).
 Refer [Link](https://github.com/SJTU-ViSYS/M2DGR/blob/main/LVISAM-modified.md) for detailed information.
-And the configuration files for LVI-SAM on M2DGR are given in [launch file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/module_sam.launch),[camera file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/my_params_camera.yaml),[lidar file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/my_params_lidar.yaml).
+And the configuration files for LVI-SAM on M2DGR are given in [launch file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/module_sam.launch),[camera file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/my_params_camera.yaml) and [lidar file](https://github.com/SJTU-ViSYS/M2DGR/blob/main/my_params_lidar.yaml).
+Feel free to test the demo!

 2022.02.18   We have upload a brand new SLAM dataset with GNSS, vision and IMU information.
 Here is our link [SJTU-GVI](https://github.com/sjtuyinjie/SJTU_GVI).
 Different from M2DGR, new data is captured on a real car and it records GNSS raw measurements with a Ublox ZED-F9P device to facilitate GNSS-SLAM.
 Give us a star if you like it!